marked-gil/discover-asia/README.md

 * **'What We Offer' section**

     In this section, five (5) immensely significant and especially important services of the company are presented in a concise and easy-to-understand style by providing keywords and single-sentence explanations.
-This is designed to be clutter-free and simple to keep clients focus when viewing this part.
+This is designed to be clutter-free and simple to maintain client's focus when viewing this part.

     ![Screenshot of 'What We Offer' section on large screen](docs/what-we-offer-large.png)